Do you think ChatGPT will revolutionize how we appear tests like UPSC?

 Advent of ChatGPT

 Take for example Secularism as a concept.
 Most coaching institutes will give you a huge dump of information about this subject.
-This will typically covers the topics such as
+This will typically cover topics such as

 - History of Secularism in India

-- Article 25 of Indian Constitution and Secularism
+- Article 25 of the Indian Constitution and Secularism

 - Comparison between Indian vs Western Secularism